 The “egg in bottle” science project is a popular and entertaining way to demonstrate basic scientific principles learned in class.
-This experiment shows how differences in pressure create a vacuum, with mind-boggling results.
-There are a few different ways to perform it and some key concepts to learn from this experiment.
+This experiment shows how differences in pressure create a vacuum-- with mind-boggling results.
+There are a few different ways to perform the experiment and illustrate some key concepts.

 Basic Egg in Bottle Experiment

-The egg in bottle experiment requires use of a hard-boiled egg.
-Pick off the egg shell before beginning the experiment.
-You should choose an egg that is slightly too large for the opening of the bottle, or choose another bottle that has an opening slightly too small for the egg you have.
+The egg in bottle experiment requires a hard-boiled egg with its shell already removed.
+You should choose an egg that is slightly too large for the opening of the bottle (or choose a bottle that has an opening slightly too small for your egg).
 Use your fingers to smear some water around the opening of the bottle.
-Light and drop a match in the bottle and immediately place the egg over the opening, being sure to completely cover the opening.
-Watch as the egg begins to wiggle around the opening, the match goes out, and the egg is sucked into the bottle.
+Light a match and drop it into the bottle.
+Immediately place the egg over the opening, ensuring the opening of the bottle is completely covered.
+Watch as the egg begins to wiggle around the opening.
+When the match goes out, the egg should drop into the bottle.

 Removing the Egg

-For quick removal, use a straw, fork, or other long object to break up the egg and drain it out.
-For a more scientific removal of the egg from the bottle, use this technique to remove the egg intact.
+For quick removal, use a straw, fork or other long object to break up the egg and dump out the pieces.
+For a more scientific removal of the egg from the bottle, there is an alternative technique for removing the egg intact.
 Turn the bottle upside-down so that the egg rests against the bottle neck.
 Put your mouth to the opening and blow as hard as you can.
-This increased the pressure inside the bottle so that the egg can escape.
-Take your face away from the bottle quickly and catch the egg as it pops out.
+This increases the pressure inside the bottle so that the egg can escape.
+Move your face away from the bottle quickly and catch the egg as it pops out.